The unreasonable effectiveness of Nonstandard Analysis: Main results II: Reverse Mathematics 241

 \subsection{Two versions of Dini's theorem}

-In this section, we investigate \emph{Dini's theorem}, which states: \emph{A monotone sequence of continuous functions converging pointwise to a continuous function on a compact space, converges uniformly} (\cite{rudin}*{p.\ 150}).
-Our study will lead to a new avenue of research in RM.
+In this section, we investigate \emph{Dini's theorem} which states: \emph{a monotone sequence of continuous functions converging pointwise to a continuous function on a compact space, converges uniformly} (\cite{rudin}*{p.\ 150}).
+The classical case leads to the discovery of a `higher-order' RM zoo, which is interesting as follows: while the RM zoo from \cite{damirzoo} contains lots of non-equivalent theorems outside the Big Five, \emph{uniform} RM zoo theorems are either equivalent to $(\exists^{2})$ or in some cases behave like the fan theorem by the results in \cite{samzoo, samzooII}.
+In other words, the `higher-order RM zoo' looks rather boring in comparison to the original zoo, but our results in Section \ref{snarkie2} will change that.